NicolasBernaerts/tasmota/teleinfo/README.md

 This evolution of **Tasmota 12.5.0** firmware has been enhanced to handle France energy meters known as **Linky** using **Teleinfo** protocol.

+It also implements an **Ecowatt** server to publish Ecowatt signals thru MQTT.

 This firmware has been developped and tested on  :
   * **Sagem Classic Monophase** with TIC **Historique**
   * **Linky Monophase** with TIC **Historique** & **Standard**